It turns out that you can lose nuclear weapons: three American bombs have not yet been found - ForumDaily

 Firstly, because the coordinates of the place where they were lost are quite approximate, they are searched for by photographs, and this is very difficult.

 When planes crash into the ocean, the black box is often found days or weeks later.
-This may give the impression that with the help of modern technology, finding such objects in vast stretches of water is quite simple.
-But the black boxes have a special “underwater beacon,” a repeating electronic pulse that helps pinpoint their location.
+This may give the impression that, with the help of modern technology, it is quite easy to find such objects over large stretches of water.
+But black boxes have a special “underwater beacon,” a repeating electronic pulse that helps determine their location.

 Lost nuclear weapons did not have such equipment.
 To find it, experts have to narrow the search area, and then carefully clean the ocean.
 This is a grueling and inefficient process that requires divers or submarines.